Backups of your WordPress site are important for many reasons.

 A full analysis and discussion of backup options could be an entire blog post.
 For our purposes here, we'll just highlight a few key points for each of these two types of backup & restore systems:

 On SITEDISTRICT, you should always use our built-in backup system, for all routine backup & restore operations.
 Nearly the only reason to use a backup & restore plugin on our platform is for off-site backups.
 The next section covers this topic.

 In the Reasons You Need Backups & Restore section above, we covered the reasons you might need to restore a site.

 For the most common cases, which involve reverting a change made by you or another person with access to your site, you should always use and rely on the hosting backups.

 However, in case of what we will call a "disaster" - something that is much more rare, but would cause you to not be able to use these backups - then you will want to have an Off-site Backup.

-An off-site backup just like a regular backup, in that in contains a full copy of the files for your website, as well as the MySQL database, but is stored seperately from your hosting.
+An off-site backup is just like a regular backup, in that it contains a full copy of the files for your website, as well as the MySQL database, but is stored separately from your hosting.